List of Speed Grapher characters: Tatsumi Saiga

 Tatsumi Saiga (雑賀 辰巳, Saiga Tatsumi) is the male protagonist of the series.
-He's a veteran war journalist who, despite all the death and carnage he witnessed, somehow took a liking to it.
+He is a veteran war journalist who, despite all the death and carnage he witnessed, somehow took a liking to it.
 His love for photography soon develops into a sexual fetish where he gets an erection whenever he takes an exciting picture.
 However, after returning to Japan, his passion seems to have died.

 While investigating a secret club where rich and influential people meet to fulfill their most perverse desires, he receives a kiss from Kagura and develops the ability to make anything he photographs explode - "Death by Photograph".
 Saiga can also enhance his ability by using different kinds of camera and lens, such as improving the range and power of his attacks by using a telescopic lens instead of a regular one.
 He can also psychically load film into his camera.
 It revealed later on in the series that Saiga was infected by the virus on the same island that Suitengu was after getting buried underneath a mountain of rubble.
 Funnily enough, Saiga uses a Nikon camera and what appear to be Nikkor lenses despite the title of the series, and is never depicted with a Speed Graphic).
 When using his powers, Saiga's camera gains a black aura whilst his shooting eye turns bloodshot as the iris becomes green and large veins protrude around it.
-Although he's thrown headfirst into a battle he does not fully understand, Saiga has demonstrated a natural prowess for combat as he's able to keep a cool head while under fire and has even demonstrated a level of training in close-quarters fighting; no doubt he picked up these kind of skills after years of being a war photographer.
+Although he is thrown headfirst into a battle he does not fully understand, Saiga has demonstrated a natural prowess for combat as he is able to keep a cool head while under fire and has even demonstrated a level of training in close-quarters fighting; no doubt he picked up these kind of skills after years of being a war photographer.

 Over the course of the series, Saiga grows more and more protective of Kagura.
 At first acting like a sort of teacher for her, showing the young girl the world she never saw.
-When anyone questions whether he's in love with her, he casually brushes it off saying "it's not like that", or just ignoring the question altogether.
+When anyone questions whether he is in love with her, he casually brushes it off saying "it's not like that", or just ignoring the question altogether.
 However, in the final episode when Kagura says the world would be better off if she and Suitengu were dead, Saiga admits to her that he loves her and wants her to live more than anything.
 Five years after Suitengu's coup d'etat, a now blind Saiga is taking pictures of the sunset, when a twenty-year-old Kagura walks through the laundry drying in the sun.
 He then says "welcome back", and the two embrace as the screen moves up toward the sunset.

 His Japanese voice actor is Yūji Takada.
 Christopher Sabat provides his voice in the English version.